Kwpolska-graveyard/kru/kcaptcha/README.md

 INSTALLATION
 ------------
-Copy somewhere and edit it if you need.
+Copy captcha.php file somewhere and edit it if you need.
+For figlet support, install `Text_Figlet` from PEAR.

 USAGE
 -----
-See USAGE.
+Insert an image to captcha.php?action=img.
+For text browsers, you can link to captcha.php?action=img or captcha.php?action=figlet.

 COPYRIGHT
 ---------